dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/bug-report.md

 We will close this issue if:
 - the repro project you share with us is complex.
 We can't investigate complex projects, so don't point us to such, please.
-- if we are not be able to repro the behavior you're reporting -->
+- if we are not able to repro the behavior you're reporting -->

 ### Other Information